amg0/ALTHue/LightsAndIcons.md

 # Category

-corresponds to the "type" field of the json data in the plugin DATA settings page.
+first identify the "type" field of the json data in the plugin DATA settings page.

 1. On/off light (ZigBee Device ID: 0x0000), supports groups, scenes and on/off control
 2. Dimmable light (ZigBee Device ID: 0x0100), which supports groups, scenes, on/off and dimming.